Master in Environmental Metrology and Policy Program – for the Betterment of the World

 - One course in Economics, Government, or Anthropology (e.g., ECON-551: Microeconomics, Year 2-Fall) or equivalent.

-Although not earning any course credits, students are also required to attend a weekly interdisciplinary EMAP Seminar Series each semester where leading scholars (NIST, EPA, academia) in environmental metrology and environmental policymaking present works in progress.
+Although not earning any course credits, students are also required to attend a weekly interdisciplinary EMAP Seminar Series (EMAP 500) each semester where leading scholars (NIST, EPA, academia) in environmental metrology and environmental policymaking present works in progress.
 The following EMAP 4-semester curriculum diagram illustrates the integral connections among the courses.